Brad Pollack is Your Virginia Speeding Ticket Lawyer

 The Driver’s License Compact Effect

-If you’re in Virginia on vacation or even temporary assignment, you might be tempted to ignore your speeding ticket, thinking you can go home and forget about it.
+If you’re in Virginia on vacation or even temporary assignment, you might be tempted to ignore your out of state speeding ticket, thinking you can go home and forget about it.

 Not so fast, because what happens in Virginia doesn’t stay in Virginia.
 Reckless driving here can affect your driving record elsewhere, thanks to the Drivers License Compact.